textpattern/textpattern.github.io/tags/yield.md

 Tag will accept the following attributes (**case-sensitive**):

 `default="string"` <span class="footnote warning">v4.7.0+</span>
-: The default value, see Examples.
+: The default value (see examples below).
 If unset, the enclosed content (if any) will be used.
 : **Default:** unset.

 `name="string"` <span class="footnote warning">v4.7.0+</span>
-: The name, see Examples.
+: The name (see examples below).
 : **Default:** unset.

 ## Examples